 Now that it’s fall, one might think it’s time to gorge yourself on pumpkin muffins and gingerbread lattes (although that does sound tempting…) But for me, seasonal eating means to save your berries for summer and eat your root veggies now!
 Eating this ways is one of the best things you can do.
 Not only is it good for the environment, but your health (and wallet) will benefit too.

 My lovely farm share sent us a ton of squash, so I decided to roast them.
 I recently learned that you can actually eat the skin on roasted squash.
 Cool, right?
-It goes soft and sticky and more importantly, you don’t have to peel the darn thing!
-Edible varieties (that I’ve tried) include butternut and acorn.
+It goes soft and sticky and more importantly, you don’t have to peel the darn thing first!

 - 2 heaped tbsp. apricot jam or quince paste

 - 4 handfuls of mixed greens

 - 2 tbsp. fresh lemon juice

 - Line a baking sheet with parchment paper.